 Figure Legends

-Figure 1 Phymata americana (left) and Chauliognathus basilis (right) on Helianthus petiolaris blooms
+Fig. 1 Phymata americana (left) and Chauliognathus basilis (right) on Helianthus petiolaris inflorescences.

-Figure 2 Diagram of the sampling design for one block in the experimental garden.
+Fig. 2 Diagram of the sampling design for one block in the common garden.
 Each cell represents one flower.
 Matching numbers in a cell indicate flower pairs and the order of observations.
 The shading represents the treatment of the flower.
 Flowers received the same treatment throughout the experiment.
 The order they were observed in and the flower they were paired with was randomly assigned each day

-Figure 3 Number of visits (mean ± SE) per observation for female solitary bees.
-(A) Mean visitation rate of female solitary bees to ambush bug occupied and unoccupied flowers.
-(B) Visitation rate of female solitary bees to beetle occupied and unoccupied flowers.
-(C) Effect of observation pair (an analog of time, as pair 1 was observed first and pair 10 was observed last on each day) on solitary bee visitation rates during the ambush bug trials.
-(D) Effect of observation pair on solitary bee visitation rates during beetle trials
+Fig. 3 Ambush bug presence had no effect on the total number of solitary bee visits per flower (a), although there was a significant random effect of Pair (synonymous with Observation time) suggesting the visits declined over the day when predators were present (b).
+Soldier beetles had no overall effect on the number of solitary bee visits (c) which were uniformly low across the observation period (d).

-Figure 4 Duration (in seconds) of bee visits to flowers with and without occupants (Mean ± SE).
-(A) Mean visit duration of female solitary bees to ambush bug occupied and unoccupied flowers.
-(B) Mean visit duration of female solitary bees to beetle occupied and unoccupied flowers.
-(C) Effect of observation pair on solitary bee visit duration during the ambush bug trials.
-(D) Effect of observation pair on solitary bee visit duration during beetle trials
+Fig. 4 Duration (in seconds) of bee visits to flowers with and without occupants (Mean ± SE). (a) Mean visit duration of female solitary bees to ambush bug occupied and unoccupied flowers. (b) Mean visit duration of female solitary bees to beetle occupied and unoccupied flowers. (c) Effect of observation pair on solitary bee visit duration during the ambush bug trials. (d) Effect of observation pair on solitary bee visit duration during beetle trials